PhilipWinchester/PhilipWinchester.github.io/_posts/2019-06-05-making-the-middle-count.md

 A possible set of players which achieve this are Mitrovic, Armstrong, Pereyra, Felipe Anderson and Chicharito.

 ## Improvements
-Lets think about how we can Improve the model!
+Lets think about how we can improve the model!

 **Improvements to outputs in Ans:**